tredontho/purescript-book/text/chapter11.md

 {{#include ../exercises/chapter11/src/Game.purs:has}}
 ```

-This function uses the `get` action defined in the `MonadState` type class to read the current game state, and then uses the `member` function defined in `Data.Set` to test whether the specified `GameItem` appears in the `Set` of inventory items.
+This function uses the `get` action defined in the `MonadState` type class to read the current game state and then uses the `member` function defined in `Data.Set` to test whether the specified `GameItem` appears in the `Set` of inventory items.

 Another action is the `pickUp` action.
 It adds a game item to the player's inventory if it appears in the current room.
 It uses actions from the `MonadWriter` and `MonadState` type classes.
 First of all, it reads the current game state: